rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 - Whether this resource can be imported/exported or the resource is available only locally.
 - The current production of this resource.
 - The current surplus or deficit of this resource.
+- When the Produces Display Option is selected, the production, surplus, and deficit are shown in 3 bars behind the resource name.
 - All of the above is the same information available on the Production tab of the City Economy view.

 ### Building Colors